Quantitative bounds in the polynomial Szemer\'edi theorem: the homogeneous case: The structure of our argument

 on which $A$ has increased density.
 Let $A_1$ denote the set of $x \in [N_1]$ for which $a + q^2x \in A$.
 Then the fact that \eqref{square AP} has square common difference ensures that $A_1$ also lacks \eqref{square 3AP}, moreover $A_1$ has greater density on $[N_1]$ than $A$ does on $[N]$.
 Iterating this argument eventually results in a configuration-free set whose density exceeds one.
 This contradiction allows us to extract a quantitative bound on the density of the initial set $A$.
 The proof of the density increment step occupies the majority of our paper, the more standard iteration and extraction of a final bound taking place in \S\ref{iteration}.

 Given functions $f_i : \Z \to \R$ define the trilinear operator

 Then $T(1_A) := T(1_A, 1_A, 1_A)$ counts the number of configurations \eqref{square 3AP} in the set $A$, and we begin by comparing this to $T(\delta 1_{[N]})$, the expected value were $A$ a random set of density $\delta$.
-A crude lower bound gives
+A crude lower bound shows that

 Hence if

 then $T(1_A) \gg \delta^3 N^{3/2}$.
 In particular, $T(1_A) > 0$, which yields a contradiction if we are assuming that $A$ lacks \eqref{square 3AP}.